 New interaction types and advanced skill assessment with ETU’s LSP

-Improve learner cognition and impact while gathering additional learner insights with new decision confidence and decision ranking interaction types.
+Using ETU's LSP to develop a metacognition strategy and improve learning outcomes.
+Gather additional learner insights with new decision confidence and decision ranking interaction types.

 Need to prove mastery to award badges or advance learners to a new stage in their learning development?
 You can now ask learners to rate their confidence in the choices they make during ETU simulations.
 Through the latest data analytics generated by this feature, you will see where learners are simply guessing instead of making confident decisions.
 This will give you and your business stakeholders factual data to show where your training is making an impact.